The concept of sending one’s child away to a school where they also live is thought to be something quintessentially British.

 Many victims of abuse in boarding schools want not only answers and justice, but an apology from the school for what happened to them.

-It is possible that schools who have been blighted by paedophile teachers hold back from making formal apologies because this may have implications for any civil compensation claims brought by victims.
+It is possible that schools that have been blighted by paedophile teachers hold back from making formal apologies because this may have implications for any civil compensation claims brought by victims.
 They also have reputational issues to preserve so are probably advised to say as little as possible to minimise circulation of damaging material.

 In theory, victims can pursue redress through both the criminal or civil justice routes.
 Those bold enough to speak out (often later in life) should report their abuse to the police.
 If their abuser is still alive an investigation and hopefully a prosecution will follow.
 Some victims derive some closure and satisfaction from seeing their abusers being convicted and sent to prison.

 Others don’t have the option of criminal proceedings, because their abuser may have died or suffered from dementia.
-An alternative for them may be a civil claim against the school, which has the dual benefit of holding the school accountable for their safeguarding failings, and recovering compensation (which can be used for much needed treatment, for example).
+An alternative for them may be a civil claim against the school, which has the dual benefit of holding the school accountable for their safeguarding failings, and recovering compensation (which can be used for much-needed treatment, for example).

 It is open to a victim to pursue justice both in the criminal and the civil courts.
 A civil compensation claim has greater chances of success where a conviction has been secured.